deejaygraham/omspa/src/pages/establishing-responsibilities-what-i-do.md

 ---
-title: 'Establishing responsibilities / what I do'
+title: Establishing responsibilities / what I do
 ---

-## Establishing responsibilities / what I do

 Services represent "what I do."